Unlock these features with a premium subscription Try It For Free

-Although not required by state law, some mortgages require the lender to send a notice of default to the borrower 10-30 days before initiating the foreclosure process.
+Although not required by state law, some mortgages require the lender to send a Notice of Default (NOD) to the borrower 10-30 days before initiating the foreclosure process.

 Unless the mortgage states otherwise, the borrower has a right to pay off the debt at any time and stop the foreclosure process until the day of the foreclosure sale.

-The borrower has the right to redeem the property after the foreclosure sale, up to one year after the foreclosure sale date.
+However, even after the property has been sold at auction, the original borrower has the right to redeem the property for up to one year after the foreclosure sale date.